devhomie/d3-intro/README.md

   - In D3, you use a join to add or remove the necessary elements to match the data being bound.

+### Transitions and Key Functions

+ - Instead of updating a D3 visualization abruptly with each change in the data, you can use `transitions` to allow elements to animate their attributes as they change.
+ - **Transitions** are a useful feature in D3 because, if done right, they allow you to see how data evolves.